 For these banana bread pancakes, we’ve also lightened things up a bit.
 Quick breads are notoriously heavy, dense, and sweet.
 These pancakes pack that nostalgic taste into a lighter, clean breakfast option.
 This recipe uses whole wheat flour, coconut sugar, coconut oil, and almond milk to keep your clean eating goals on track.

-But don’t worry, even with these substitutions, these pancakes still have bananas that need mashing.
-So if you’ve got a kid determined to break everything in the house, let them mash their way to a delicious breakfast instead.
+Don’t worry, even with these substitutions, these pancakes still have bananas that need mashing.
+If you’ve got a kid determined to break everything in the house, let them mash their way to a delicious breakfast instead.
 (And no judgment if you need some banana mashing stress relief yourself.)

 Like their OG quick bread inspiration, these banana bread pancakes taste great on their own or topped with your favorite spread.
 Try them with maple syrup, honey, coconut butter, or sliced banana.